Daniel Webster Wallace Unit

-The Daniel Webster Wallace Unit is a state prison for men located in Colorado City, Mitchell County, Texas, owned and operated by the Texas Department of Criminal Justice.
+The Daniel Webster Wallace Unit is a state prison for men located near Colorado City in Mitchell County, Texas, owned and operated by the Texas Department of Criminal Justice.
 This facility was opened in May 1994, and holds a maximum of 1428 male prisoners, held at security levels G1, G2 and G4.

 The facility is adjacent to the state's Dick Ware Transfer Facility.